 I can’t wait to share with you today my FAVORITE soup recipe ever!
 (Shhhh!
 Don’t tell my dad!
 He will be very upset if he finds out his beloved Chicken Tortilla Soup isn’t my favorite!)
 Our chicken tortilla soup is delish, and it’s definitely easier than this chicken and wild rice soup, but this soup recipe is just so dang DECADENT!
 It’s creamy and rich, and it is even better as leftovers than it is fresh!
 I made this chicken and wild rice soup recipe for a big church event once, and it VANISHED off of the table.
 I had so many requests for the recipe after that, so today I am going to share it with the world!
 I originally got this recipe from the mom of my sister’s friend.
 So, basically, I don’t know where it originated.
 I just know it’s divine.

-I usually serve this soup in a bread bowl.
+I usually serve this chicken and wild rice soup in a bread bowl.
 I buy the loaves of Rhode’s Bread Dough and follow the instructions on the bag for making bread bowls.
 You can cut each loaf in thirds, or if you want the most enormous bread bowls ever you can cut them in half as well.
 Either way, it’s mmmmm mmmmm GOOD!
-As I said in the bolded and starred paragraph above, the soup seems quite watery on the first day and thickens up by the second day, so if you want it to be as thick as the photos then you should make it in the morning or even the day before you want to eat it.
+The soup has a traditional, more watery, soup texture on the first day and thickens up big time by the second day.
+It’s delicious both ways!!

 - 3-4 chicken breasts, cooked and cubed or shredded